 The oscillator without additional indicators is quite successfully used on five-minute charts for high-frequency strategies, where the rules technical analysis more applicable, fundamental factors do not have time to influence the price.
 The simplest trading strategy using the Chaikin's oscillator is to conclude transactions by the position of the oscillator - if it is above zero, it indicates an uptrend, if it is below zero, it indicates a downtrend.
 But this strategy is designed for trading on rather long timeframes.

-One of the strategies implies the use of the adaptive moving AMA together with the Chaikin's oscillator (Image 4).
-This tool is pre-installed in the trading platforms.
+One of the strategies implies the use of the adaptive moving AMA together with the Chaikin oscillator.
+This tool is pre-installed on trading platforms.
 The AMA action is based on displaying the averaging of the asset value over a certain period of time.
 The tool is effective in analyzing the chart of the asset value.

 In MT5, the AMA indicator is in the list of trend tools as Moving Average, it is also in the list of Williams indicators, but you need exactly Adaptive Moving Average - adaptive moving average.
 If the AMA is supposed to be used for trading on timeframes up to H1, there is no need to change the settings.
 On other timeframes it will not be superfluous to test how reliably the indicator displays signals.

 The Chaikin Oscillator is required to confirm AMA trading signals.
 Only after the oscillator confirms the signals, a trade can be opened.
 For example, AMA shows a buy signal when the chart is above the indicator, the oscillator lines up below the zero level, but is directed upwards.
 Correspondingly, the signal to buy AMA should be confirmed by the oscillator above the zero level, directed upwards.
 Stop Loss is necessary (Forex without Investment and Risk).